manasias22/System-Programming-Compiler-Construction-Lab/README.md

-# System-Programming-Compiler-Construction
+# <H1> System Programming Compiler Construction Lab
-Theoretical computer science, Operating system.
-Computer Organization and Architecture
+_Theoretical computer science, Operating system.
+Computer Organization and Architecture_

-Lab Outcomes: At the end of the course, the students will be able to
+## <h3>Lab Outcomes: At the end of the course, the students will be able to

 1.Generate machine code by implementing two pass assemblers